0Deen/complete-intro-code/README.md

-# FreeCodeCamp Legacy Certification Projects
+# complete Introduction to coding.
+Boom

 ## Overview
-This repository contains a collection of projects that are part of the FreeCodeCamp legacy certification.
+This repository contains a collection of projects that are part of the Coding introduction certification.
 These projects are created to help improve your web development skills and understanding of various web technologies.
 Feel free to explore, use, and contribute to these projects.

 ## Table of Contents
 - [Project List](#project-list)